RaivoZTech/new-website/README.md

-My free time side project for practicing
+My free time side project for practicing and upskilling